AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 #### 403

 Forbidden.
-A non-Administrator caller must have all roles being assigned to the new Automation Identity.
+A non-Administrator caller must have all roles being assigned to the new automation identity.

 #### 404